 - 1. Gathering audit data from a site into a repository and audit database (gathering job) - 2.
 Generating a report containing the data (reporting job) - 3.
-Notify an operator or operators when the task is completed (notification job)
+Notify a recipient or recipients when the task is completed (notification job)

 To implement this scenario, you will need: